Serjeant-at-arms: Insignia

 The mace serves as a symbol of royal and parliamentary authority.
 Ten maces are kept in the Jewel House at the Tower of London in addition to those kept by the House of Commons, the House of Lords and the Lord Chancellor.
 As well as carrying their maces, on state occasions each serjeant-at-arms wears a collar of esses as a symbol of his or her office.
-As a testament to the symbolic power of the insignia, when the Republic of Ireland declared independence from the United Kingdom at the First Dáil in 1919, one of the first decisions declared was that there was to be "no robes, no mace, no velveted sergeant-at-arms".
+(As a testament to the symbolic power of the insignia, when the Republic of Ireland declared independence from the United Kingdom at the First Dáil in 1919, one of the first decisions declared was that there was to be "no robes, no mace, no velveted sergeant-at-arms".)

+Whenever Parliament is dissolved, the mace is returned to St James's Palace and the serjeant-at-arms reverts to being a member of the Royal Household.

+City of London

+Since at least the 14th century, the Lord Mayor of London has been led by the Common Cryer and Serjeant-at-Arms, commonly called the Macebearer, carrying the Mace of the City of London.
+The role carries ceremonial duties, including opening proceedings and announcing the dissolution of parliament.
+In December 2022, Major Peter Oweh was selected to hold the position.

 United States

 The two houses of the United States Congress maintain the position of sergeant-at-arms.
 The sergeants are charged with the maintenance of order on the floor of the chamber (in the House, he may "display" the mace in front of an unruly member as an admonition to behave); they serve with the Architect of the Capitol on the commission that oversees the United States Capitol Police and security for the Congress, and they serve a variety of other functional and ceremonial roles.